 On-Bill Financing lighting restriction

 Projects that no longer qualify for On-Bill Financing are expected to qualify for a new finance offering also approved in the September 19, 2013, decision, called On-Bill Repayment.
 On-Bill Repayment will offer access to third-party financing from select financial institutions, and will include interest rates as set by the program and lenders.
 The loans will be repaid in monthly installments on the utility bill.
-On-Bill Repayment is expected to launch in the summer of 2014.
+On-Bill Repayment is expected to launch by early 2015.

 If you have any questions or concerns about the recent changes to On-Bill Financing, please contact our Energy Savings Center at 1-800-644-6133 or email at email@example.com.

 Questions?
 Contact our Energy Savings Center at 1-800-644-6133 or email at firstname.lastname@example.org

 If you are a trade professional, you are required to complete OBF Training and sign the Trade Professional Participation Guidelines in order to submit an application on a customer's behalf.
 You will also want to review the following: